-I once thought that review sites are my allies, and that it’s actually a good thing that they expose fake businesses to protect consumers — only until I realized that the intention is not to protect consumers, but to rake money from businesses, whether they’re really a scam or not chong qi cheng bao.
+I once thought that review sites are my allies and that it’s actually a good thing that they expose fake businesses to protect consumers.
+Only until I realized that the intention is not to protect consumers, but to rake money from businesses, whether they’re really a scam or not.

 As you see, I’m a legit writer, with a bunch of satisfied clients and not a single shred of worry about bad reviews.
 Thinking I was immune from complaints as long as I’m doing the right thing, I was surprised that somebody wrote a RipOff review on my neat business.

 I don’t have a single idea on who of my clients could have done it because they were all A-ok with my writing.
-That leads me to thinking that some competitor might have started the ruckus, and RipOff allowed it without verifying if the complaints were true, or even confirming if the tattletale who wrote the report is a real person.
+That leads me to thinking that some competitor might have started the ruckus.
+Then, RipOff allowed it without verifying if the complaints were true, or even confirming if the tattletale who wrote the report is a real person.

 If somebody gets pissed off, annoyed, or threatened by your business, they could easily write an exaggerated complaint about you.
 Never mind if the report is 100% untrue because, well, Ripoff won’t show rebuttals on the page.
 Sometimes, even the RipOff report owner himself can create a bogus account and write a snarky, juicy complaint if there’s not much scandal coming in.

 Well let’s be honest.
-A defaming report is far more interesting than a corporate web site, so people flock in them before they actually see the business for themselves.
+A defaming report is far more interesting than a corporate web site.
+This is why people flock in them before they actually see the business for themselves.
 And to give more flavors to the equation, they never allow the contributor to erase or edit his own filings.
 Only Ripoff could.
 And to make them do that, you have to buy in their “Corporate Advocacy Program.”